clvrai/furniture-bench/docs/website/source/references/troubleshooting.rst

 | **Q:** What if the robot is not moving when I use Oculus?

   **A:** Make sure to control the robot in the guidance area of Oculus, allow the access to the Oculus, and verify that the device is visible and accessible by running adb devices.
-Also check the the Oculus is turned on (white light is on in the front).
+Also check the Oculus is turned on (white light is on in the front).

 Camera
 ~~~~~~